kj2013/claff-happydb/data/README.md

 **Concepts**

-Concepts can have up to 15 possible values, and each moment can have multiple values separated by a piping symbol, e.g.
+Concepts can have up to 15 possible values, and each moment can have multiple (up to 4) values separated by a piping symbol, e.g.

     "family|education|party"